NeilWJames/simple-taxonomy-refreshed/docs/example.md

 ## Adding Terms to the taxonomy
 Since show_in_menu is set to true, it is available as a sub-menu from the Posts menu.

-However, we'll add some via the [Terms Import](./TermImp.md) functionality.
+However, we'll add some via the Terms import]functionality.

 Enter the four terms for the taxonomy using leading tabs to denote the levels: